my dentist blackwood logo

 Type of Injection Used

 The substance used in the injection plays a role.
 Corticosteroid injections are sometimes used to address inflammation and may provide relief sooner.
-Botulinum toxin injections often take longer to show results, as they gradually reduce muscle activity over time.
+Botulinum toxin injections often take longer to show results, as they gradually reduce muscle activity.
 In some cases, hyaluronic acid may be recommended to improve joint lubrication, which can affect the duration of the results.

 Severity of TMJ Disorder